dancaldera/nvim-config/docs/AI_COMPLETION_GUIDE.md

-# AI Completion Guide (Codeium/Windsurf)
+# AI Completion Guide (GitHub Copilot)

 Your Neovim configuration now includes **dual completion system**:
-- 🤖 **AI Completion** (Codeium) - Ghost text suggestions powered by AI
+- 🤖 **AI Completion** (GitHub Copilot) - Inline suggestions powered by AI
 - 💻 **LSP Completion** (nvim-cmp) - Traditional LSP, snippets, and buffer completions

 ## How It Works

-### AI Completion (Ghost Text)
+### AI Completion (Inline Text)
-When you type, Codeium will show AI-powered suggestions as **gray ghost text** after your cursor.
+When you type, GitHub Copilot will show AI-powered suggestions as **gray inline text** after your cursor.
 These are context-aware, intelligent suggestions based on your code.

 ### LSP Completion (Popup Menu)
 Press `<C-Space>` or start typing to see traditional completions in a popup menu with LSP suggestions, snippets, and buffer text.